otrv4/otrv4/otrv4.md

 ## Security Properties

 OTRv4 does not take advantage of quantum resistant algorithms for several reasons.
-It aims to be easy to implement in today's environments within a year.
-Current quantum resistant algorithms and their respective implementations are not ready enough to fit in that time frame.
+Mainly, OTRv4 aims to be a protocol that is easy to implement in today's environments within a year.
+Current quantum resistant algorithms and their respective implementations are not ready enough to allow for this implementation time frame.
 As a result, the protections mentioned in the following paragraphs only apply to non-quantum adversaries.

 The only exception is the usage of a "mix key" to provide some post-conversation transcript protection against potential weaknesses with elliptic curves and the early arrival of quantum computers.

-In the interactive DAKE, although access to one participant's private long term key is required for authentication, both participants can deny having used their private long term keys in this process.
+In the interactive DAKE, although access to one participant's private long term key is required for authentication, both participants can deny having used their private long term keys.
 An external cryptographic expert will be able to prove that one person between the two used their long term private key for the authentication, but they will not be able to identify whose key was used.
 This provides deniability for both participants in the interactive DAKE.
-The AKE of OTRv3 is not deniable.

-In the non-interactive DAKE, the initializer, Alice in the above overview, does not have participation deniability, but Bob the receiver does.
-Its is important to consider this when deciding to use non-interactive messages in an implementation of OTRv4.
+In the non-interactive DAKE, the initializer (Alice, in the above overview) does not have participation deniability, but Bob, the receiver, does.

-Once an OTRv4 channel has been created with the DAKE, all data messages transmitted through this channel are confidential and their integrity to the participants is protected.
-In addition, the MAC keys used to validate each message are revealed afterwards.
+Once a channel has been created with the DAKE, all data messages transmitted through this channel are confidential have integrity.
+After a MAC key used to validate a received message,  it is revealed in the next message that is sent.
 This allows for forgeability of the data messages and consequent deniability of their contents.

 If key material used to encrypt a particular data message is compromised, previous messages are protected.
-In addition, future messages are protected by the Diffie-Hellman and Elliptic Curve Diffie-Hellman ratchets.
+Additionally, future messages are protected by the Diffie-Hellman and Elliptic Curve Diffie-Hellman ratchets.

 ## Notation and parameters